Operation Valkyrie: Execution

-The key role in its actual implementation was played by Colonel Claus Schenk Graf von Stauffenberg, after his assassination attempt on Hitler on 20 July 1944.
-Stauffenberg also further improved the Valkyrie plan and made changes to address changing situations.
+The key role in its actual implementation was to be played by Colonel Claus Schenk Graf von Stauffenberg, after his assassination attempt on Hitler on 20 July 1944.
+Stauffenberg had also further improved the Valkyrie plan and made changes to address changing situations.

 Stauffenberg's position as Chief of Staff of the Reserve Army gave him access to Hitler for reports and at the same time required his presence at headquarters for implementation of Valkyrie.
 At first, Tresckow and Stauffenberg sought out other officers with access to Hitler who could carry out the assassination.

 General Helmuth Stieff, Chief of Organization in Army High Command, volunteered to be the assassin but later backed down.
 Tresckow attempted several times to be assigned to Hitler's headquarters without success.
 Finally, Stauffenberg decided to carry out both the assassination attempt and the Valkyrie operation, which greatly reduced the chance of success.
 After two abortive attempts, Stauffenberg placed the bomb on 20 July and hurried back to Berlin to assume his pivotal role.

 Discovering from Field Marshal Wilhelm Keitel that the bomb had not killed Hitler, Fromm refused to initiate Valkyrie, only to learn that General Friedrich Olbricht had initiated in his name; refusing to co-operate, he was removed and arrested by the conspirators and replaced by General Erich Hoepner.
 Meanwhile, Carl-Heinrich von Stülpnagel, military governor of occupied France, managed to disarm the SD and SS, and captured most of their leadership.
 He travelled to Günther von Kluge's headquarters and asked him to contact the Allies, only to be informed that Hitler was alive.

 By this time Reichsführer-SS Heinrich Himmler had taken charge of the situation and had issued orders countermanding Olbricht's mobilisation of Operation Valkyrie.
 This led to the failure of the coup, with most of the commanding officers learning that Hitler was alive and cancelling their operations.

 When it was clear that the coup had failed, the less resolute members of the conspiracy in Berlin began to change sides.
 Fromm was freed from his detention room and, after a brief fight, he managed to regain control of the Bendlerblock.
 In a desperate attempt to cover his involvement, he ordered the executions of General Friedrich Olbricht, his chief of staff Colonel Albrecht Mertz von Quirnheim, Colonel Claus von Stauffenberg and his adjutant Lieutenant Werner von Haeften.
 Shortly after midnight, the condemned men were led to a mound of earth back-lit by idling vehicles where each was executed by firing squad in the courtyard of Bendlerstraße headquarters.
 (The street has since been renamed Stauffenbergstraße in honour of Colonel Stauffenberg.)
 Further executions were forbidden following the arrival of Waffen-SS personnel under the command of Obersturmbannfüher Otto Skorzeny.